uesleibros/wasabi/README.md

 - Most handcrafted solutions grow long and fragile.
 - The networking layer becomes the largest part of the project, making simple things hard to maintain.

+## Where it is useful

+- **Bots** (Discord, Slack, Telegram), connect to gateways and handle real-time events and messages directly from Excel or Word
+- **Trading and finance**, stream live prices from exchanges like Binance, Coinbase or B3 into spreadsheet cells with millisecond-level latency
+- **Dashboards**, update live data on a spreadsheet without manual refresh or polling HTTP endpoints
+- **IoT and industrial**, receive sensor data from ESP32, Raspberry Pi or SCADA systems via WebSocket directly into Office
+- **Games and interactive tools**, build client/server communication for VBA-based games or collaborative tools
+- **Corporate automation**, connect Office to internal WebSocket APIs behind proxies and firewalls without installing anything

 ## Compatibility

 Wasabi was designed to run without any external dependencies, using exclusively